prorev/prorev.github.io/_posts/2020-01-11-how-to-update-or-recreate-wordpress-post_name-slugs-based-on-a-new-post_title.md

 tags:
    -
 ---
-WordPress wp_posts table that is stored in your WordPress MySQL database has post_title and post_name columns.
+WordPress uses `wp_posts` table to store `post_title` and `post_name` columns of the for any post.

-I needed to recreate post_name column for all posts based on updated post title values.
+I needed to recreate `post_name` column for all posts based on THE updated post title values.
+Since manual update would be time consuming.

-I will name 2 solutions for the problem that I found:
+I will name 2 solutions:

-<span style="font-size: 16px;">1.
-A PHP script from here http://pario.no/wp-content/uploads/2010/11/regenerate_post_slugs.txt</span>
+**Solution 1:** A PHP script from here http://pario.no/wp-content/uploads/2010/11/regenerate_post_slugs.txt

-I will just copy/paste the code here in case the link gets broken.
-In fact I haven’t tested this code because I dislike running non parametrized MySQL queries from PHP.
+I dislike running non parametrized MySQL queries from PHP so this post could be improved.

 For more info on parametrized MySQL queries visit this <a href="https://programming-review.com/php/what-is-the-best-way-to-stop-mysql-injection-in-c-php/">link</a>.

 ```php
 while ($row = mysql_fetch_array($result, MYSQL_ASSOC)) {